489379925/mmpc/README.md

-# mmpc
+# MMPC
-attention mechanism for RS object detection
+MMPC is an attention mechanism for RS object detection